NavjotSaroa/SENG401-TelemetryProject/backend/README.md

   - throttle the rate of requests, if small delays are sufficient to stay within the limit (soft rate limit)
   - raise a `fastf1.RateLimitExceededError` (hard rate limit)
 - OpenAI:

+## Generative AI Disclosure:
+ChatGPT was used in debugging and identification of errors in the code, along with assistance in deployment.
+Beyond that, it was also used from an educational perspective to understand unfamiliar technologies before code was written in ourselves.